speakeztech/mlir-tutorial/docs/tutorials/README.md

 ### Key Takeaway

-**These MLIR tutorials teach essential infrastructure knowledge**—dialect design, pass mechanisms, analysis frameworks, lowering strategies.
+**These MLIR tutorials teach essential infrastructure knowledge**, dialect design, pass mechanisms, analysis frameworks, lowering strategies.
 This knowledge remains critical for understanding how MLIR works and how to extend it.

 **But the Fidelity Framework demonstrates** that with strong static types, functional programming principles, and careful semantic preservation through FCS and PHG, many of the reconstruction passes shown in tutorials become unnecessary or significantly simplified.